SafeKit User's Guide

 Server 1 (PRIM) runs the application.

 SafeKit replicates files opened by the application.
-Only the changes made by the application in the files are replicated in real time across the network, thus limiting traffic.
+Only changes made by the application in the files are replicated in real time across the network, thus limiting traffic.

-1.3.3 Step 2.
+1.2.3 Step 2.
 Failover

 The switch-over time is equal to the fault-detection time (set to 30 seconds by default) plus the application start-up time.
 Unlike disk replication solutions, there is no delay for remounting file systems and running recovery procedures.

-1.3.4 Step 3.
-Failback and reintegration
+1.2.4 Step 3.
+Failback and automatic resynchronization

-1.3.5 Step 4.
+1.2.5 Step 4.
 Return to normal operation

 After reintegration, the files are once again in mirror mode, as in step 1.
-The system is back in high-availability mode, with the application running on Server 2 and SafeKit replicating file updates to the backup Server 1.
+The system is back in high-availability mode, with the application running on Server 2 and SafeKit replicating file updates to Server 1.

 There is a significant difference between synchronous replication, as offered by the SafeKit mirror solution, and asynchronous replication traditionally offered by other file replication solutions.